This Low-Oxalate Solution Could Reduce Your Chronic Pain

-If you’re suffering from chronic pain or inflammation it could be due to natural chemicals called oxalates, which are found in many foods you eat.
-Read on to learn a simple trick you can use to help ease your symptoms.
+If you’re suffering from chronic pain or inflammation, it could be due to natural chemicals called oxalates, found in many foods you eat.
+Read on to learn a simple trick you can use to ease your symptoms.
 Boiling out oxalates in vegetables can help.

-Oxalates cannot be seen tasted or smelled.
+Oxalates cannot be seen, tasted, or smelled.
 Yet we consume them almost every day.
-Since oxalates prove harmless for the majority of the population, many of us many not have even heard of them.
+Since oxalates prove harmless for the majority of the population, many of us have not even heard of them.
 But in 2016, oxalates made headlines.
 This time, for a great reason.
 University of Houston researchers made the first potential advancement in the treatment of kidney stones caused by oxalates in more than 30 years.1

 - Brussels sprouts